ilokesto/sicilian/README.md

 &nbsp;

-To address these issues, Sicilian version 2.0.0 introduced **the SicilianProvider component and the getContext function**.
+To address these issues, Sicilian version 2.0.0 introduced **the SicilianProvider component and the getSicilianContext function**.
 As mentioned earlier, these are implemented internally using the Context API, and since they only pass predefined values and functions.

 The SicilianProvider component accepts a value object as a prop, which contains five values and methods: **register, name, validateOption, FormState, and ErrorState**.
 Among these, **register and name are required**, and based on the type of register, the valid string types for name are automatically inferred.

 <img width="942" alt="스크린샷 2024-09-11 오후 8 16 46" src="https://github.com/user-attachments/assets/935c0df7-de47-48e8-90ba-6b6deed84caa">

 &nbsp;
-The other three props except register and name can be provided optionally. and values and functions provided in this way can be retrieved using the getContext function.
-If the SicilianProvider component is not present in the parent node, the getContext function will throw an error like the following:
+The other three props except register and name can be provided optionally. and values and functions provided in this way can be retrieved using the getSicilianContext function.
+If the SicilianProvider component is not present in the parent node, the getSicilianContext function will throw an error like the following:

 <img width="991" alt="스크린샷 2024-09-11 오후 8 03 26" src="https://github.com/user-attachments/assets/aeb50d35-7d52-4e24-abea-bb2d4393bfa1">

 &nbsp;

-If you attempt to access the validateOption, FormState, or ErrorState props through the getContext function without providing them to the SicilianProvider component, here's what happens:
+If you attempt to access the validateOption, FormState, or ErrorState props through the getSicilianContext function without providing them to the SicilianProvider component, here's what happens:
 * For validateOption, it's fine because its type includes undefined, so it can be accessed without issues.
-* For FormState and ErrorState, if you try to access these functions through getContext without providing them in the SicilianProvider component, what you actually get is not the FormState or ErrorState functions themselves but functions that log error messages to the console.
+* For FormState and ErrorState, if you try to access these functions through getSicilianContext without providing them in the SicilianProvider component, what you actually get is not the FormState or ErrorState functions themselves but functions that log error messages to the console.
 These error messages will help you identify which component is attempting to use FormState and ErrorState without having been provided these functions as props.

 <img width="520" alt="스크린샷 2024-09-11 오후 7 32 53" src="https://github.com/user-attachments/assets/b23cc320-af88-4c15-b3bd-409789b8170d">

-Here is a simple example of the Input component using SicilianProvider and getContext:
+Here is a simple example of the Input component using SicilianProvider and getSicilianContext:
 ```tsx
 import { register, FormState, ErrorState } from "@/hooks/FormController/signUp.ts"
 import { FormContext } from "sicilian";